 The day that ownership of a home transfers from the seller to the buyer.
 This must be stated and agreed to by all parties on the sale contract.

 The grade given to your credit situation and credit history.
 Usually a number between 300 and 850, with 850 being the highest and 300 being the lowest.

 A means of combining several debts into one debt that has one monthly payment.
 By rolling high-interest debt into a single, low-interest payment, you can reduce the amount you will have to pay in interest and pay off your debt faster

 FAIR MARKET VALUE (FMV)

-The price a ready, willing and able buyer, with knowledge of all pertinent facts, is willing to pay for a certain property.
+The price a ready, willing, and able buyer, with knowledge of all pertinent facts, is willing to pay for a certain property.

 FIXED RATE MORTGAGE

-An insurance policy covering your physical home in the event of loss due to fire, theft, damage through certain natural elements, etc. Coverage will depend on what kind of policy you have and how comprehensive it is.
-May also cover the contents of the home and other losses you may suffer due to destruction of the property, in whole or in part.
+Covers your physical home in the event of loss due to fire, theft, damage through certain natural elements, etc. Coverage will depend on what kind of policy you have and how comprehensive it is.
+May also cover the contents of your home and any other losses you may suffer due to destruction of property in whole or in part.

 A financial obligation of an individual.
 For example, credit card debt, car payments, mortgage payments, etc.